Let’s talk about your house.

 Once you do that, you can take it a step further and speak with one of our local team members about the best direction moving forward.
 You can get a FREE rental report on your property here. >>

 After all, each time we were subjective rather than objective, it ended up costing us more money and more pain on the backend.
 The good news?
-You can avoid that misery before you even place a tenant.
+You can avoid that misery before you even place a resident.
 If you’re looking for ways to stay connected or have questions, here are two opportunities to get engaged today:

 1. Download our Ultimate Guide to Renting Your House in 2022.
 In this guide, we unpack in more detail everything we discussed in this article…and much more!
 You can get your copy here. >>